 If a package is en route to a closed or GOCard access-only academic or administrative building, there will be signs on the door directing carriers to redeliver to the Harris Building.
 We cannot guarantee that carriers will read the signs and redeliver your package, so please use the tracking information and reach out to carriers directly if your package is en route and may be affected.
 The Research Building loading dock remains open Monday to Friday during the day to accept deliveries to Georgetown University Medical Center (GUMC) buildings.

 Will faculty and staff still be charged for parking?

 For on-campus parkers, we will no longer charge a parking fee through payroll deduction.
-This will be reflected in paychecks starting March 27 for those paid bi-weekly and March 31 for those paid monthly.
 This change will be in effect until further notice.